MoizAhmedArain/MoizAhmedArain/README.md

 # 👋 Hi there, I'm Moiz Ahmed!

-🎓 I'm a Software Engineering student passionate about **BUILDING PROJECTS** and writing clean, efficient code.
+I'm a Software Engineering student passionate about **BUILDING PROJECTS** and writing clean, efficient code.

-💡 Currently learning and growing by building real world projects and exploring Python, mySQL, and python Libraries.
+Currently learning and growing by building real world projects and exploring LLM, and Power BI

-🚀 I believe in learning from the best  and I’m always eager to improve my skills, collaborate with developers, and contribute to meaningful open-source work.
+I believe in learning from the best  and I’m always eager to improve my skills, collaborate with developers, and contribute to meaningful open-source work.

-## 🛠️ Tech Stack
+# Tech Stack
-- 💻 Languages: Python, HTML, CSS
+-  Languages: Python, MySql , Pandas, Numpy, Matplotlib
-- ⚙️ Tools: Git, GitHub, VS Code
+-  Tools: Git, GitHub, VS Code, Jp Notebook
-- 🌐 Exploring: Pandas & Numpy(Libraries)

-## 📚 Current Focus
+# Current Focus
-- Deepening my data science skills
+- Deepening LLM and Machine Learningskills
-- Building real-world mini projects
+- Build real world projects
-- Learning best practices from experienced developers
+- Learning best practices from experienced developers and by building Scalable project's

 ## 📫 Let's Connect